veras-project/veras-project/README.md

-# Saudações!
-Eu sou Guilherme Véras
+# Hello world!
+Guilherme Véras here

 Full-Stack dev for fun, quantum computing enthusiast, and aspiring to learn more about embedded systems.